Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 &nbsp;&nbsp;&nbsp;Those lines will take care of getting rid of what we will be making in this next step.
 Which of course means we will be doing something with the libtest file.
-I will be using an SDL command in the test at this time as there isn't a need for it in the wrapper yet but anyway heres the code:
+I will be using an SDL command in the test at this time as there isn't a need for it in the wrapper yet but anyway here is the code:

 ```C++
 #include "drw_sdl2.h"